M.A. in Anthropology, Public Archaeology (2018), California State University, Northridge, California

 - Society for California Archaeology

 California State University, Northridge: California Archaeology, Lithics Analysis, Geographic Information Systems (Intermediate, some Advanced), Artifact Analysis, Practicum in Cultural Resource Management, Quantitative Statistical Methods in Anthropology

 California State University, Long Beach: Foundations of Anthropology, Archaeological Artifacts Analysis, Geology, Geographic Information Systems (Beginning)

 UCLA Extension: Lithics Lab Analysis, Southwest Archaeology, Archaeological Illustration, Human Osteology Lab, Ceramics Lab, Archaeology of North America

-- Boy Scout Troop 740, College Park, Maryland, March 29, 2017
+- Youth Membership of Boy Scout Troop 740 (College Park, MD) — March 2017

 - Family Lithics Workshop and Demonstration for the Fernandeño Tataviam Band of Mission Indians (San Fernando, CA) — March 2017